jh3y/whirl/README.md

 `whirl` is a curation of CSS loading animations(whirls! 😅).
 It started as a drop in `CSS` file to get easy animations using `:pseudo` elements.
 It's now a collection of loading animations to use, take inspiration from, change and do what you want with 👍

 ### No CSS distro?
 It's inefficient.
 It's likely an app will only use one or two loaders.
 Pulling them all into an app would be overkill.
-Most projects use some form of bundling making it possible to import a single loader's styles.
+Most projects use some form of bundling making it possible to import a single loader's styles.An animation lets an element gradually change from one style to another.
+You can change as many CSS properties you want, as many times you want.

 ### Usage
 You've got different options here.